Ball Python Care 101 for Beginners

 Ball Python Care

-Ball pythons are one of the most popular snakes to own.
+Ball pythons (also known as Royal pythons) are one of the most popular snakes to own.
 This is because ball python care is relatively simple and inexpensive even for beginner reptile hobbyists.
-Ball pythons are also known to be docile, mostly hassle-free snakes in terms of handling and are not as prone to biting or aggression as most other species are.

 Below is a handy size chart to give you an idea of what to expect from your ball python’s growth rate and how much they should weigh at each stage of their life.